Biden blocks Japan’s Nippon from taking over US Steel

 The United Steelworkers union has strongly opposed the deal since the moment it was announced, arguing that Nippon has not given it sufficient guarantees that it would protect unionized jobs at some of the company’s older mills staffed by union members.

-But Biden’s opposition to the deal may not be the final say: Nippon and US Steel have vowed to fight to win approval of the deal in court even if the Biden or incoming Trump administration tries to block it.
+But Biden’s opposition to the deal may not be the final say.
+US Steel and Nippon Steel issued a joint statement vowing to fight it in court.

-US Steel, Nippon Steel and the USW did not have an immediate response when asked for comment on Biden’s action early Friday.
+“We are dismayed by President Biden’s decision,” said the statement.
+“The president’s statement and order do not present any credible evidence of a national security issue, making clear that this was a political decision.
+We are left with no choice but to take all appropriate action to protect our legal rights.”

+“We have no doubt that it’s the right move for our members and our national security,” the union said in a statement.

-US Steel and Nippon argue the deal is necessary to provide needed investment in the US Steel’s domestic steel operations.
+US Steel and Nippon have argued throughout the process that the deal is necessary to provide needed investment in US Steel’s domestic steel operations.
 US Steel has claimed it could be forced to shut down the mills represented by the USW if it doesn’t get the $2.7 billion in investment planned by Nippon Steel as part of its proposed purchase.
+The companies’ joint statement Friday again repeated that argument.

+“Blocking this transaction means denying billions of committed investment to extend the life of US Steel’s aging facilities and putting thousands of good-paying, family-sustaining union jobs at risk,” said the statement.

+The union said Friday that the company can continue to profitably operate those mills without Nippon’s investment.

 A political decision